 Next, we need to add in a new step, this needs to go before the existing script task.

-What this task does is install a specific version of the .NET SDK.
+What this task does is install a specific version of the .NET SDK (if you’re getting any issues with building make sure you have updated the SDK version to the latest one).
 Microsoft keeps all their hosted agents up to date with the latest official SDK but this does not include previews.
 As the current version of Blazor can only be built against the latest .NET Core 3 preview we have to install it ourselves.

 The next change is to the existing build task.